Key West: Geography

 Key West is an island located at in the Straits of Florida.
 The island is about 4 mi long and 1 mi wide, with a total land area of 4.2 sqmi.
 The average elevation above sea level is about 8 ft and the maximum elevation is about 18 ft, within a 1 acre area known as Solares Hill.

+Sunset Key, roughly 500 yd off the coast of Key West island.

 The city of Key West is the southernmost city in the contiguous United States, and the island is the westernmost island connected by highway in the Florida Keys.
 The city boundaries include the island of Key West and several nearby islands, as well as the section of Stock Island north of U.S. Route 1, on the adjacent key to the east.
 The total land area of the city is 5.6 sqmi, with an additional 1.6 sqmi of surrounding water within the city limits.
 Sigsbee Parkoriginally known as Dredgers Keyand Fleming Key, both located to the north, and Sunset Key located to the west are all included in the city boundaries.
 Both Fleming Key and Sigsbee Park are part of Naval Air Station Key West and are inaccessible to the general public.
 In the late 1950s, many of the large salt ponds on the eastern side of the island were filled in.
 The new section on the eastern side is called New Town, which contains shopping centers, retail malls, residential areas, schools, ball parks, and Key West International Airport.

+Fort Jefferson, a coastal masonry fort located on the Garden Key of the Florida Keys within nowadays Dry Tortugas National Park.

 Key West and most of the rest of the Florida Keys are on the dividing line between the Atlantic Ocean and the Gulf of Mexico.
 The two bodies have different currents, with the calmer and warmer Gulf of Mexico being characterized by great clumps of seagrass.
 The shallow passage known as Hawk Channel lies directly south of the island and is conducive to the exchange of Gulf waters to the Atlantic via tidal currents.
 The area where the two bodies merge between Key West and Cuba is called the Straits of Florida.
 The warmest ocean waters anywhere on the United States mainland are found in the Florida Keys in winter, with sea surface temperatures averaging in the 75–77 F range in December through February.

 Duval Street is the main street in Key West and is 1.1 mi in length in its 14-block-long crossing from the Gulf of Mexico to the Straits of Florida and the Atlantic Ocean.
 Key West is closer to Havana (about 106 mi by air or sea) than it is to Miami (130 mi by air or 165 mi by road).
 Key West is the usual endpoint for marathon swims from Cuba, including Diana Nyad's 2013 swim and Susie Maroney's 1997 swim from within a shark cage.